 How to Start Up a bicycle

-I wrote the story of VanMoof for Offscreen Magazine and tried to capture how the company is reinventing itself as a technology startup and the journey so far.
+I wrote the story of VanMoof for Offscreen Magazine, capturing how the company is reinventing itself as a technology startup and the journey so far.

 Intercom on starting up